lcdunne/roc-face/README.md

 # Signal Detection

 This is a Python package to compute basic signal detection theory measures and to fit theoretical recognition memory models to data using ROC curves.

-Signal detection measures include $d^\prime$ and $c$, among others.
+Currently-supported models are those most frequently seen in the literature:
+- High Threshold
+- Equal-Variance Signal Detection
+- Unequal-Variance Signal Detection

-Currently-supported models are those most frequently seen in the literature: the High Threshold, the Equal- and the Unqeual-Variance Signal Detection, and the hybrid Dual-Process Signal Detection models.
-These models can be fit by minimising the $G$, $\chi^2$, log-likelihood, or sum of squared errors objective functions.
+- Dual-Process Signal Detection

+These models are fit to observed data by minimising the $G$, $\chi^2$, log-likelihood, or sum of squared error statistics between observed and model-predicted data.

 # Setting Up
 This package is not currently on PyPi, but will be soon.
 Once online: